 |

-The motion proposed by Gareth Jones AM aimed to place a statutory duty on local
+The motion proposed by Gareth Jones AM aimed to place a statutory duty on local authorities to

-authorities, or other statutory health bodies, when they receive planning
+consultation with health authorities, or other statutory health bodies, when they receive planning

-build schools on contaminated land.
+applications to build schools on contaminated land.
 To see a record of the lively and passionate debate, click 'View' and scroll to Page 90 of the document.
+The motion was defeated

-The motion was defeated by 27 votes 'against' to 23 'for' the motion, with a
+by 27 votes 'against' to 23 'for' the motion, with a full record of the voting shown on Page

 A copy of the Proposal and Cost Benefit Analysis can be found on the Senedd Wales web site or here.
 The Agenda for the relevant plenary session can be found on the Senedd Wales web site or here.
 A summary of the voting for/against the Proposal can be found on the Senedd Wales web site or here.
 Commentary by ESRC and the Leverhulme Trust can be found on Page 35 in 'Nations and Regions: The Dynamics of Devolution', Quarterly Report, May 2002 on the UCL web site or here.